Tihi321/ts-use/README.md

 - **Network**

-  - [`useFetch`](./src/example/useFetch/index.tsx) &mdash; hook for using fetch in React, work on SSR also, as it checks to use node or window fetch
+  - [`useFetch`](./src/example/useFetch/index.tsx) &mdash; hook for using fetch in React, work on SSR also, as it checks to use node or window fetch, suppoers optional queryBuilder
     <br/>
     <br/>